livekit/egress/README.md

 ### I get a `"no response from egress service"` error when sending a request

 * Your livekit server cannot an egress instance through redis.
 Make sure they are both able to reach the same redis db.
-* Each instance currently only accepts one WebCompositeRequest at a time - if it's already in use, you'll need to deploy more instances or set up autoscaling.
+* Each instance currently only accepts one RoomCompositeRequest at a time - if it's already in use, you'll need to deploy more instances or set up autoscaling.

 ### I get a different error when sending a request